-Debt Service Fund: A fund established to account for the accumulation of resources for the payment of principal and interest on long term debt.
+Debt Service Fund: A fund established to account for the Capital Outlay: A type of expenditure within the budget, which accumulation of resources for the payment of principal and results in the acquisition of an asset which has a value of at interest on long term debt.
 May also be called Interest and Sinking Fund.

-Delinquent Taxes: Taxes that remain unpaid on and after the date which penalty for non-payment is attached.
+Delinguent Taxes: Taxes that remain unpaid on and after the Certificate of Obligation: A type of municipal debt that date which penalty for non-payment is attached.